fmalmeida/MpGAP/docs/config.rst

      */
           shortreads_paired = ''
           shortreads_single = ''

     /*
-     * This parameter below is to define wheter one wants or not to execute the alternative hybrid assembly method.
-     * It first creates a long reads only assembly with canu, flye or unicycler and then polishes it using the provided
-     * shortreads.
-It executes an alternative workflow and DOES NOT RUN unicycler/spades default hybrid modes.
-     * Must be used with: assembly_type = 'hybrid'
-     *
-     * Whenever using this parameter, it is also possible to polish the longreads-only assemblies with Nanopolish,
-     * Medaka or VarianCaller (Arrow) before the polishing with shortreads (using Pilon).
-For that it is necessary to set
-     * the right parameters: pacbio_all_bam_path, nanopolish_fast5Path or medaka_sequencing_model.
-     */
-          illumina_polish_longreads_contigs = false

-    /*
      * Whenever polishing long reads only assemblies with unpaired short reads (single end), the pipeline